 There are numerous ways to measure how people progress through an organisation.
 These include promotions, parity in performance reviews, access to additional training, development and mentoring programs.
 After all, diversity is only meaningful when everyone has equal opportunity to grow and succeed.

 Financial rewards are one of the simpler diversity metrics to track, and one of the most meaningful.
 In an environment where conscious and unconscious biases have resulted in one of the most damaging diversity issues of our time – the gender wage gap – tracking financial metrics is key.
 Be sure to track salary by role and tenure as well as base pay, and consider discretionary pay, bonuses, commissions, and other financial rewards.

 This is one of the more challenging metrics to track, but it is vital for understanding whether certain groups of employees feel valued, motivated, and supported.

 Evaluating an organisation as a whole and analysing these results based on diversity criteria may reveal patterns of bias.
 These patterns have a profound effect on how different groups of people may experience your workplace.

 Surveys should solicit voluntary disclosure of race, ethnicity, gender, and other diversity factors, and use questions that directly connect with typical diversity and inclusion concerns such as feeling valued, feeling able to speak up without repercussion, having confidence in their leaders, and fair recognition and rewards for contributions.

-Applied is the essential recruitment platform for debiased hiring.
+Applied is the essential platform for debiased, data driven recruitment.
 Purpose-built to make hiring empirical and ethical, our platform uses anonymised applications and skill-based assessments to find talent that would otherwise have been lost.